secretstartups/handbook/blog/release-posts/index.html.md

 [Video walkthrough of the process](https://youtu.be/GxKooIAknM8)

+**"What's new" can be seen by clicking on the `?` icon in the navigation menu of GitLab and choosing "What's new."**

-**What's New will be initiated on the 20th, finalized on the 21st, and typically merged 2 to 4 hours AFTER the release post is live on the 22nd.
+The What's New MR will be initiated by the Release Post Manager on the 20th, finalized on the 21st, and typically get merged by a `maintainer`  2 to 4 hours AFTER the release post is live on the 22nd.
 The exact timing of the merge depends on the availability of a `maintainer` to merge it**

+1. On the 20th, the Release Post Manager creates the What's new MR.
-1. The release post manager will identify 3-7 release post items to be featured in the "What's new" menu item each release as part of the their final review.
+2. The RPM will pull all of the final/approved primary items in the release post to feature in  "What's new"
-    - "What's new" can be seen by clicking on the `?` icon in the navigation menu of GitLab and choosing "What's new."
     - The selected items can but do not have to align with the primary features of the release post.
+If the RPM feels comfortable making a unique selection, they may do so.
     - It is recommended to strive for a balance of features available to both free and paid users.
 If we only include Ultimate features, non-Ultimate users may stop engaging.
 1. The release post manager will create a new MR in the `gitlab.com/gitlab-org/gitlab` project
    1. Use this [template](https://gitlab.com/gitlab-org/gitlab/-/blob/master/data/whats_new/templates/YYYYMMDD0001_XX_YY.yml) to create a new file in the `gitlab/data/whats_new` directory.